|logic||category theory||type theory|

 In type theory, a proposition is identified with the type of all its proofs (the propositions as types-aspect of computational trinitarianism).
 Here a proof consists of exhibiting a term of the corresponding type (showing that it is inhabited), hence a proof is a typing judgement for a term of the type representing the proposition.

 See also proofs as programs.

-A formal proof is whatever is called a ‘proof’ in a formal system; a formal system for mathematics then gives methods for producing a proof in the above sense.
-Typically, a formal system is inductively defined, and hence its proofs are fully circumscribed; this is the case for deductive systems such as natural deduction, sequent calculus, and Hilbert systems?.
-Gödel's theorem? suggests, however, that no such system can encapsulate all of mathematics.
+A formal proof is whatever is called a ‘proof’ in a formal system; a formal system for mathematics then gives rules for producing a proof in the above sense.
+Typically, a formal system is inductively defined, and hence its proofs are fully circumscribed; this is the case for deductive systems such as natural deduction, sequent calculus, and Hilbert systems.
+Gödel's theorem suggests, however, that no such system can encapsulate all of mathematics.

 Further discussion of formal proofs includes the following